 397 Marlborough was designed by architect Samuel D. Kelley and built in 1888 by John W. Shapleigh, builder, for speculative sale, one of three contiguous houses (393-395-397 Marlborough) designed as a single composition, with the central house (395 Marlborough) having a higher and more elaborate façade and the two flanking houses (393 and 397 Marlborough) being identical in design.
 John Shapleigh is shown as the owner on the original building permit application for 397 Marlborough, dated January 16, 1888.

-In his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that 393-395-397 Marlborough were built in 1883, but this appears to be an error inasmuch as the original building permit applications all were dated in 1888.
+In his Houses of Boston’s Back Bay, Bainbridge Bunting erroneously states that 393-395-397 Marlborough were built in 1883.
+In fact, the land for the houses was not purchased by John Shapleigh until late 1887 and the original building permit applications for all three houses were filed in 1888.
 Bunting also does not attribute the buildings to a specific architect.
 However, the final building inspection report for 393 Marlborough indicates the architect was Samuel D. Kelley and includes a floor plan for the second floor labeled “383-395-397 Marlboro St – 1888” signed by Samuel Kelley.

 By the 1902-1903 winter season, 397 Marlborough was the home and medical office of Dr. Edgar Garceau, a gynecologist.
 He previously had lived and maintained his office at The Marlborough at 416 Marlborough.